Phaseolus acutifolius: Description

 Other names for this native bean include Pawi, Pavi, Tepari, Escomite, Yori mui, Yorimuni and Yori muni.
 The name tepary may derive from the Tohono O'odham phrase tʼpawi or "It's a bean".
 The name for a small bean was recorded in the 17th century, in the now extinct Eudeve language of northern Mexico, as tépar (accusative case, tépari).
 Names that contain yori in them typically refer to non-native species of beans, since those names mean "non-Indian person's bean".

 Cultivation

+History

 Tepary beans have been grown by Native Americans for thousands of years; cultivated beans have been found dating to 500 BCE in the Tehuacán Valley in Mexico.
 Tepary beans appear to have been domesticated in a single event in northern Mexico, based on genetic evidence.

-Tepary beans are very drought tolerant.
-Germination requires wet soil, but plants will flourish in dry conditions once established.
-Too much water inhibits bean production.
-They were cultivated by various methods, most commonly after an infrequent rain in the desert or after flood waters along a river or ephemeral stream had subsided.
-The tepary bean is relatively disease free, except under conditions of high humidity.